10 Creative Ideas for Your Office Thanksgiving Celebration

 • Financial planner who can offer an afternoon of free financial advice?
 These conversations tend to range from essential money management to curiosity about what investing is and how to do it.

-• Computer guru, who can talk someone off the ledge of their blue screen of death?
+• Computer guru who can talk someone off the ledge as they stare at their blue screen of death?
 Maybe you could offer an introductory class on word-processing shortcuts.

 As Thanksgiving rolls around again this year, and you’re planning your November office activities, remember the value of saying thank you to your employees.
 Heartfelt gratitude and recognition go a long way in nurturing strong team relationships and loyalty.